terra-money/feather-core/README.md

   "unbonding_time": "1814400s",
   // Max number of validators the chain supports.
   "max_validators": 130,
   // Minimum commission rate for validators.
+Must be a number between 0 and 1.
   "min_commission_rate": "0",
-  // List of genesis accounts, with their bank balances at genesis.
+  // List of genesis accounts, with their balances at genesis.
   "accounts": [
     {
       "address": "pfeath1...aaa",